 Popular occasions to offer Chocolate in China

 Valentine’s Day is another occasion that the Chinese like to offer chocolates.
-Chocolate and roses are indispensable for Chinese during Valentine’s Day.
+Chocolate and roses are indispensable for the Chinese during Valentine’s Day.
 The Chinese celebrate three Valentine’s Day: their traditional Feast of Love Qixi, falling on the 7th day of the 7th lunar month, the western celebration on February the 14th plus a commercial day invented on November the 11th and targeting the ‘unfortunate’ singles who need to cheers themselves up through shopping and friend’s presents.

-A highly reflected trend in mass-consumption: “Our customers are fond of Valentine’s Day, they order girly boxes of chocolate, with red and pink colors full or heart-shaped decorations.
+A highly reflected trend in mass consumption: “Our customers are fond of Valentine’s Day, they order girly boxes of chocolate, with red and pink colors full or heart-shaped decorations.
 It must be bright and visible.
 We do sell it less in France but amazingly well in China.
 We simply follow market trends.”

 Tip 3.
 E-commerce platforms are great channels to sell your chocolates in China

-The company has of course relied on e-commerce, a great way to boost their sales especially with the hooked up Chinese customers.
+The company has of course relied on e-commerce, a great way to boost their sales, especially with the hooked up Chinese customers.

 E-commerce is very well-developed in China.
 As the digital economy takes shape, more and more people and businesses around the world are going online.
 The number of internet users in China reached around 804.5 million in 2018, leading to the explosive growth of the Chinese e-commerce market, which is currently a global leader.